pilot2254/pilot2254.github.io/content/blog/why-unreal-over-unity.md

 ## Blueprints, C++, and Performance

 I like Blueprints.
 I like that I have the option to use C++ when I need it.
-Yes, Unity has visual scripting and C# (and even C++ support), but Unreal just feels better.
+Yes, Unity has [visual scripting](https://docs.unity3d.com/Packages/com.unity.visualscripting@1.8/manual/index.html) and C# (and even C++ support), but Unreal just feels better.

 Performance?
-Unity games can perform well, but Unreal handles heavy scenes better when you know what you're doing.
+Unity games can perform well, but Unreal handles heavy scenes better **when you know what you're doing**.

 ## What I Hate About Unreal